 The 3 Most Common Drain Systems of a Flat Roof

 Flat roofs have unique architectural characteristics that make them desirable in many situations.
 They are ideal for climates that don’t experience large quantities of rain and moisture.
-A rooftop garden or additional outside living space are top reasons people choose flat roofs.
+A rooftop garden or additional outside living space are the top reasons people choose flat roofs.
 Along with the benefits of a flat roof come unique challenges.
-The most critical of these issues are the flat roof drainage systems.
+The most critical of these issues is the flat roof drainage systems.

 Your building and location can help determine which drain will fit your roof needs.
 Of course, the best designed flat roof has the correct amount of pitch to drain the water off naturally.
 There are roof coating products available if there isn’t enough slant or slope to accomplish this.
 There are three types of drain systems commonly used on flat roofs.
 Each of these systems has its own pros and cons.

 A major maintenance issue shared between all types of roof drains is debris removal.
-Regular cleaning and unblocking of the drains, gutters and scuppers is mandatory.
+Regular cleaning and unblocking of the drains, gutters, and scuppers is mandatory.
 Each of these systems can become clogged by debris.
 This may include dirt, gravel, leaves and other foreign materials.